CristianoYL/RestaurantAppAPI/README.md

 Thus if you wish to deploy this service on other platforms or just to test locally, feel free to ignore these files and use ```app.py``` as your entry point.

 However, if you do wish to deploy this service on Heroku, please remember to configure the entries in ```config.py``` as Environment Variables on Heroku in order to let it run.

 # API Reference
-A detailed API Reference can be found in the [API Reference.md file in this repo](https://github.com/CristianoYL/RestaurantAppAPI/blob/master/API%20Reference.md)
+A detailed API Reference can be found in the [API Reference.md](https://github.com/CristianoYL/RestaurantAppAPI/blob/master/API%20Reference.md) file in the current repo.